Top Course Highlights

 Where Will It Take Me?

-Careers: On completion of Level 3 Chef de Partie Apprenticeship, you will be ready to move up into management positions within the kitchen.
+On completion of Level 3 Chef de Partie Apprenticeship, you will be ready to move up into management positions within the kitchen.
+You could find a permanent role with your Apprentice employer, or progress onto a new workplace.
+You could also progress onto a Level 4 course in Hospitality Management

 You will attend an interview with the Apprenticeship Advisor who will support you to find an Apprenticeship.
 Once a job has been secured you will have an interview with our Training Advisor to discuss the programme and your experience.
 Performance and attitude will be taken into account.